 - Financing the transition towards sustainable animal products.

 The three themes emerged from the discussions with the stakeholders during the workshops and the conference of 2020.
-To see which partners are currently already involved, and to find more information on the working groups, please visit the dedicated page.
+To see which partners are currently already involved, and to find more information on the working groups, please visit the dedicated pages (see links above).
 If you are interested in joining one or multiple of the working groups, please get in touch via the contact page.